CODE OF BUSINESS CONDUCT AND ETHICS

 V. RETENTION OF THIRD PARTY SERVICES

 Each Berkshire subsidiary shall conduct appropriate due diligence concerning Intermediaries, which include agents, resellers, distributors, lobbyists, joint venture partners, customs brokers, freight forwarders or other contractors.
 Each Berkshire subsidiary employing the services of such Intermediaries shall develop and maintain due diligence procedures appropriate to the risks presented.
-Such due diligence shall include, at a minimum, an evaluation of the third party’s owners and management to determine if any qualify as foreign officials under the FCPA, and an evaluation of the third-party’s character, qualifications, experience, reputation for integrity, and proven ability to provide the service for which it is being retained.
-Factors against retention of a third party include, but are not limited to, any unusual requests for compensation and any unusual payment, shipment or destination terms as well as the discovery of any facts, circumstances or “red flags” that might suggest that use of the Intermediary might create an increased FCPA compliance risk.
+Such due diligence shall include, at a minimum, an evaluation of the third party's owners and management to determine if any are listed on any U.S. prohibited parties lists, such as the SDN List, as well as whether any qualify as foreign officials under the FCPA, and an evaluation of the third-party's character, qualifications, experience, reputation for integrity, and proven ability to provide the service for which it is being retained.
+Factors against retention of a third party include, but are not limited to, any unusual requests for compensation and any unusual payment, shipment or destination terms as well as the discovery of any facts, circumstances or "red flags" that might suggest that use of the Intermediary might create an increased FCPA or other trade compliance risk.
 The following are examples of some common red flags that are associated with an increased FCPA compliance risk:

 - The transaction involves a country known for an increased risk of corruption.